DerekSelander/dsdump/docs/index.md

         Summary: ex9`nominal type descriptor for ex9.AClass
 ```

 The `image lookup -rs` command will do a regex search for the symbol "type descriptor" that's constrained to anything in the ex9 image.
-This is equivalent to what you resolving the relative pointers from the `__TEXT.__swift5_types` array earlier.
+This is equivalent to you manually resolving the location of the nominal type descriptor via the relative pointers from `__TEXT.__swift5_types` array in the earlier example.

 For me, the `NominalClassDescriptor` for `AClass` is at **0x0000000100000f18**.
 Remember, this class has a size of 0x2c (44) bytes.
 Resolve this offset via LLDB to grab the `VTableOffset` and `VTableSize` which immediately follow it.